JitterSystems/Shadow-Browser/README.md

 Everything the ShadowNet is doing, will automatically anonymize the browser.
 The browser's added extra security features are just to further improve it (browser wise)

+NO CORE MODIFICATIONS HAS BEEN DONE TO AFFECT THE MULLVAD BROWSER

     Persona Entropy (Each Session)